LiFePO4 Batteries: The Future of All Vehicles

 Introduction to LiFePO4 Batteries

 A lithium iron phosphate (LFP) battery is a lithium-ion battery with faster charging and discharging rates.
-It is a rechargeable battery with LiFePO4 as cathode and a graphitic carbon electrode with metallic backing as the anode.
+It is a rechargeable battery with LiFePO4 as a cathode and a graphitic carbon electrode with metallic backing as the anode.

 LiFePO4 batteries have lower energy density than lithium-ion batteries and lower operating voltages.
 They have a low discharge rate with flat curves and are safer than Li-ion.
 These batteries are also known as lithium ferrophosphate batteries.